Watch CBS News

 "It's going to be a hot one on Sunday, and we want people to pace themselves," said Ald.
 Bennett Lawson (44th).
 "Drink water, get some AC, get some shade, because it's a long day.:

-While the extreme heat won't reach its most serious point until Monday, with the National Weather Service having issued an Extreme Heat Watch for Cook County from Monday through Wednesday, parade organizers have made preparations for health and safety — especially when it comes to heat.
+While the extreme heat won't reach its most serious point until Monday, with the National Weather Service having issued an Extreme Heat Watch for Cook County from Monday through Wednesday, parade organizers made preparations for health and safety — especially when it comes to heat.

-Those medical areas will be located at:
+Those medical areas were located at:

 • Addison Street east of Halsted Street